AshrithaB/disneyplus-clone/README.md

 - **Dynamic Content Display:** React-slick is employed to create dynamic content carousels, making it easy for users to navigate and discover content.

-Please don't forget to leave a ⭐ if you like this portfolio!

 ## Setup Instructions

 ### Live Demo

 [disneyplus-clone-8f6c3.web.app](https://disneyplus-clone-8f6c3.web.app/)

+If you like this, please leave a ⭐!
+Thank you!

 ### To run locally